-Are your children home 24/7 due to school closures?
+Are your children home 24/7 due to school closures or a local crisis?
 And are you wondering how to help your children with school during a pandemic?
 How are they emotionally?
 I want to share some big picture thoughts first and then some enrichment types of educational resources in the second half of this article, be sure to read all the way to the end.

 The kids miss their friends, teachers, and routines at school.
 Online schooling for K-12 is something new for the 21st century.
-But because of the emergency nature of the current coronavirus pandemic, let’s acknowledge that there’s an undercurrent of anxiety coupled with many of us flying by the seat of our pants to try and do our best to stay safe but at the same time carry on with work, school, and daily activities.
+But because of the emergency nature of natural disasters and other events out of our control, let’s acknowledge that there’s an undercurrent of anxiety coupled with many of us flying by the seat of our pants to try and do our best to stay safe but at the same time carry on with work, school, and /or daily activities.

 Many of you know me as a food allergy mom, advocate, and recipe blogger who has this radical idea that people with food allergies can enjoy “allergy aware Asian fare” safely like Char Siu Bao or Yakisoba Noodles.
-But I was surprised to realize that few people know that I am a former classroom teacher with a bachelor’s degree in molecular biology before becoming a mom.
+But I was surprised to realize that few people know that I am a former classroom teacher with a bachelor’s degree in molecular biology and a masters in education before becoming a mom.

 I’m as passionate about education as much as I am about food allergies.
 During my senior year at Cal, I interned as an educational policy analyst for the University California Office of the President.
 I went on to earn my multiple subject teaching credential and Masters of Education at UCLA because I wanted to seque into educational policy and/or curriculum development.
 I taught elementary school in public and private schools and worked with students from the inner city of east Los Angeles to cushy suburban neighborhoods for many years.
 I ended up being an educational technology specialist and teacher trainer before having children and loved my job but I gave up going back to work because my children needed me.
 I also tutored on the side for many years to help make ends meet but I’m familiar with how it is to help children 1:1.